sewebb/iis-styleguide/src/molecules/form/readme.md

 ## Success

-The success response is handled via an EJS template a `data-form-success` element.
+The success response is handled via an EJS template and a `data-form-success` element.

 Like this: